Bathroom Window Treatments for Any Decor

 Small but Mighty Faux Wood Shutters

 Faux wood shutters look lovely in a small bathroom window.
-They hold up well to the humidity and heat, provide light control by opening or closing them or simply adjusting the slats.
-Faux wood shutters when closed give you the perfect privacy in a window treatment and they also trap hot, summer sunlight next to the window so your small space is comfortable.
+They hold up well to the humidity and heat and provide light control by opening or closing them or simply adjusting the slats.
+Faux wood shutters, when closed, give you the perfect privacy in a window treatment, and they also trap hot summer sunlight next to the window, so your small space is comfortable.

 Other Ideas and Tips for Your Bathroom Windows

-Unusual and interesting shaped windows lend an architectural aspect to any bathroom no matter what size it is.
+Unusual and interesting-shaped windows lend an architectural aspect to any bathroom, no matter its size.
 Sometimes, this may seem to be a challenge as to how you should dress them.
 When you choose custom window treatments, you have many options to fit your beautifully designed windows as your portals to the outside world.